SAP-archive/sample-yaas-repository/README.md

 ### StackOverflow Link

+Yes, for open source projects we need to use tools that open source community is using.
+Update the links to the StackOverflow that are added to the `CONTRIBUTING` file.
+Point them to a proper `tag`.
+Some hints for it:
+- Choose a tag that is not yet used
+- Add first questions for it and get somebody from your team to answer it

 ## Credits

 Share who is the main contributor, who gives the most to support and provide the project.